LOCATION DECEPTION AK

 DISTRIBUTION AND EXTENT: Cook Inlet-Susitna Lowlands, Southcentral Alaska.
 The series is extensive.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Portland, Oregon
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: WASILLA, ALASKA

 SERIES ESTABLISHED: Matanuska-Susitna Valley Soil Survey Area, Alaska, 1996.

 REMARKS: Diagnostic features and horizons recognized in this profile include: an albic horizon from O to 1 inch; a spodic horizon from 1 to 5 inches, loamy skeletal particle size from 5 to 60 inches; a cryic temperature regime.

 This series incorporates part of the range in characteristics of the now inactive Homestead series.

 National Cooperative Soil Survey